THE ONLY WEBSITE IN THE WORLD

 The weak anthropic principle suggests that a universe, which was incapable of supporting conscious life would merely go unobserved.
 According to Douglas Adams, if a living puddle examines its own shape, the universe may appear to fit it perfectly, while the truth may be closer to the view that it fits the universe perfectly.
 In fact, every element in the universe could claim a pivotal role in a Theory of Everything, since the laws of physics perfectly suits its existence.

-Neither the role of the observer in quantum mechanics nor the uncertainty principle point to a role for human consciousness in producing a Theory of Everything.
+Neither the role of the observer in quantum mechanics (QM) nor the uncertainty principle point to a role for human consciousness in producing a Theory of Everything.
 Scientists have clarified that in some QM experiments even a single electron proved sufficient as an "observer," without the need for a conscious "observer."
 The QM Observer concept merely points to inaccuracies in scientific measurements of the environment.

-In the concept of measurement in quantum mechanics, measurement causes a discontinuous change into a non-quantum state, which ceases to evolve.
+In the concept of measurement in QM, measurement causes a discontinuous change into a non-quantum state, which ceases to evolve.
 Alternately, for a particular wave function, a measurement will yield a state of the quantum system of one of the many possible values.
 Once measured, the current state stops it from being in one of its other states.
 The type of measurement that we do on the system affects the end state of the system.
 Another quantum state that would decay if left alone, would not decay because of the process of continuous observation.
 QM refers to the impact of measurement at the quantum level.

 Heisenberg's uncertainty principle suggests that the precision in the simultaneous measurement of the position and momentum of a particle at the same time – an increase in the precision in measurement of one quantity reduces precision in measurement of the other.
 Inaccuracies in measurement do not point to a possibility that consciousness could be a mysterious observer, who could alter or modify the universe it observes.

-Lanza suggests that consciousness was seen to be the principal entity by Descartes, Kant, Leibniz, Berkeley, Schopenhauer, and Bergson.
+But, Lanza suggests that consciousness was seen to be the principal entity by Descartes, Kant, Leibniz, Berkeley, Schopenhauer, and Bergson.
 Consciousness is the quality or state of being aware of an external object or something within oneself.
 The state includes subjectivity, awareness, sentience, the ability to experience or to feel, wakefulness, having a sense of selfhood, and the ability to make decisions.

 Whatever may be the mystery concerning consciousness, there is experimental evidence that it merely mirrors the pattern recognition activities of the brain.
 Benjamin Libet studied subjects who voluntarily pressed a button, while noting the position of a dot on a computer screen, which shifted its position every 43 milliseconds.
 The noted moment of depressing the button was the moment of conscious awareness; the exact instant the subject thought the button was pressed.